Azure-Samples/app-templates-JBossEAP-on-AppService/README.md

-# JBoss EAP Pet Store Microservices Application Deployed to Azure App Service (AAS)
+# JBoss EAP Pet Store Application Deployed to Azure App Service (AAS)
 ## Description
 In this sample app template of the Pet Store Microservices application.
-Each of the Application Microservices are containerized and deployed to an Azure App Service (AAS) secured by Azure Firewall
+The Application is built with Maven and deployed to an Azure App Service (AAS) secured by Azure Firewall

 ## Deploy JBoss EAP Applicaiton to Azure App Services: